-- a.
-Each Department office and delegated local program that sustains within its geographic boundaries any significant physical damage occurring as a direct result of the Storm.
-This includes Department offices located outside the impacted area that perform any of their duties in the impacted area; and - b.
+a.
+Each Department office and delegated local program that sustains within its geographic boundaries any significant physical damage occurring as a direct result of the b.
 Any office of the Department not directly impacted by the Storm if that office has deployed staff to any District Office of the Department or delegated local program specified above, or to any water management district office in an impacted area, to assist in Storm relief efforts or to supplement the normal personnel in those impacted offices.